Katie Morgan: Career

 She unofficially retired from adult films in 2008, and it was made official when she married a year later.
 In September 2015, she ended seven years of retirement by announcing her signing with Nexxxt Level Talent and began shooting productions in Los Angeles and Miami.

 Appearances

-She has been featured on HBO's A Real Sex Xtra: Pornucopia – Going Down in the Valley, Katie Morgan on Sex Toys, Katie Morgan: Porn 101, and Katie Morgan's Sex Tips: Questions, Anyone?, some of which, she would host completely naked except for a pair of high heels.
+Morgan has been featured on HBO's A Real Sex Xtra: Pornucopia – Going Down in the Valley, Katie Morgan on Sex Toys, Katie Morgan: Porn 101, and Katie Morgan's Sex Tips: Questions, Anyone?, some of which, she would host completely naked except for a pair of high heels.

-Morgan has been interviewed on several FM band and Sirius Satellite Radio shows, including King Dude, The Mike Church Show and on the Opie & Anthony Show on XM Satellite Radio.
-For several years, she co-hosted The Wanker Show on adult internet radio station KSEXradio.com.

-In 2008, Morgan made a guest appearance on HBO's Entourage playing herself, and her first mainstream feature film appearance in Kevin Smith's comedy, Zack and Miri Make a Porno.
+In 2008, she made a guest appearance on HBO's Entourage playing herself, and her first mainstream feature film appearance in Kevin Smith's comedy Zack and Miri Make a Porno.
 From 2011 to 2013, she hosted Having Sex, With Katie Morgan on S.I.R! at Smodcast.com, and was a panelist on That Sex Show on the Logo cable television network in 2013.
 In 2016, she appeared in Vixens from Venus.